Mark Grew

 Mark Stuart Grew (born 15 February 1958) is an English former football player and coach who played as a goalkeeper.

-His career started in 1976 with West Bromwich Albion, where he spent seven seasons as a back-up keeper before moving on to Leicester City.
-After just a year with the "Foxes" he moved on to Ipswich Town.
-In 1986, he signed for Port Vale, where he became the first choice goalkeeper.
+His career started in 1976 with West Bromwich Albion, where he spent seven seasons as a backup keeper before moving on to Leicester City.
+After just a year with the "Foxes", he moved on to Ipswich Town.
+In 1986, he signed for Port Vale, where he became the first-choice goalkeeper.
 He spent six years at Vale Park, making almost 200 the Football League appearances, twice winning the club's Player of the Year award and playing in the 1989 Third Division play-off victory.
-He transferred to Cardiff City in 1992, and won the Third Division title with the club in 1992–93, and also picked up two Welsh Cup winners medals.
-His final club was Hednesford Town, whom he signed for in 1994, and left in 1995.
+He transferred to Cardiff City in 1992 and won the Third Division title with the club in 1992–93, and also picked up two Welsh Cup winners medals.
+His final club was Hednesford Town, whom he signed for in 1994 and left in 1995.
 Over the years he also enjoyed short loan spells with Wigan Athletic, Oldham Athletic, Fulham, and Blackburn Rovers.

-He remained in the game after retirement as a player, spending eight years as a coach at Port Vale before his sacking in 2002.
-He quickly returned to his coaching position at the club though, and remains a key member of the backroom staff.
-He has had three separate spells as caretaker-manager at the club.
+After retiring as a player, he remained in the game, spending eight years as a coach at Port Vale before his sacking in 2002.
+He quickly returned to his coaching position at the club, though, and remains a key member of the backroom staff.
+He has had three spells as caretaker manager at the club.

 Playing career

 Early career

 Grew grew up in Bilston, where he attended the goalkeeping academy ran by legendary Wolverhampton Wanderers goalkeeper Bert Williams after accepting that he "was probably too fat and lazy to play outfield".
 He turned professional at First Division club West Bromwich Albion in the 1976–77 season, having just starred in the 1976 FA Youth Cup final, which ended in a 5–0 aggregate victory over Wolverhampton Wanderers.
 During the 1978–79 campaigned he was loaned out to Fourth Division newcomers Wigan Athletic, where he played four league games in the absence of John Brown.
-He returned to The Hawthorns, and played 33 league games for the "Baggies" as he faced competition from Tony Godden, before he joined Leicester City, also of the First Division, for a £60,000 fee.
+He returned to The Hawthorns, and played 33 league games for the "Baggies" as he faced competition from Tony Godden before he joined Leicester City, also of the First Division, for a £60,000 fee.
 He played five top-flight games for Gordon Milne's "Foxes" in the absence of Mark Wallington during the 1983–84 season.
 He also played five Second Division games on loan at Oldham Athletic, before he moved to First Division club Ipswich Town on a £60,000 transfer in March 1984.
 He spent two seasons with the "Tractor Boys", but played just six league games.
-He also played four Second Division games on loan at Fulham in 1985, and returned to West Brom on loan in 1986 to play one game.
+He also played four Second Division games on loan at Fulham in 1985 and returned to West Brom on loan in 1986 to play one game.